 If Buckeye Campground is full, you may choose to camp at the nearby Honeymoon Flat Campground, which you can reserve on Recreation.Gov.
 You can also camp at local favorite, Doc and Al’s Camp and Cabin, a few minutes away from Buckeye.

 If you’re visiting Buckeye Hot Springs in the winter or prefer to stay somewhere with more amenities, there are good options nearby.
-For instance, Virginia Creek Settlement in nearby Bridgeport costs less than $100 per night (when we looked in the summer, it was $59 per night) and offers log cabin rooms, a motel, and even covered wagons.
-The Bridgeport Inn is another popular choice in town for less than $100 per night.
+For instance, Virginia Creek Settlement in nearby Bridgeport offers log cabin rooms, a motel, and even covered wagons.
+The Bridgeport Inn is another popular choice in town.
 Both locations offer restaurant food.

 Buckeye Hot Springs History

 Like most hot springs across California, indigenous people local to Mono County used these hot springs.
 These hot springs provided bathing, warmth in the winter, and even medical healing properties.
-The Northern Paiute continue to live in the Bridgeport area and include people registered with the Miwok, Mono, Paiute, Shoshone, and Washoe nations.
+The Northern Paiute continues to live in the Bridgeport area and includes people registered with the Miwok, Mono, Paiute, Shoshone, and Washoe nations.

 This hot spring was also a site of a geothermal mine, where settlers mined for gold and other resources.